 Fuel economy.
-Because there isn’t a lot of power needed to get these small, compact vehicles moving, you get more miles per gallon and, therefore, better fuel economy, which may be a huge savings for most people.
-This, along with the low purchase price of a compact vehicle, make it a very economical option for many car buyers.
+Because there isn’t a lot of power needed to get these small cars moving, you get more miles per gallon and, therefore, better fuel economy with a compact car, which may be a huge savings for most people.
+This, along with the low purchase price of a compact care, make it a very economical option for many car buyers.

 Easier to drive and park.
-Smaller vehicles are easier to maneuver on the road in steering and in some parking situations, such as parallel parking, reverse parking or in areas where parking is tight.
-The compact nature of these vehicles makes them easy and ideal for narrow roads, such as those found in many cities and towns in the U.S.
+Compact cars are easier to maneuver on the road in steering and in some parking situations, such as parallel parking, reverse parking or in areas where parking is tight.
+The small nature of a compact car makes them easy and ideal for narrow roads, such as those found in many cities and towns in the U.S.

 Vehicle features.
-Many of today’s compact cars come with features that were previously found in expensive cars, like GPS navigation, keyless entry, power locks and windows, and top-of- the-line sound systems.
-Technological advancements add appeal to any car, including many compact cars.
+Many of today’s compact cars come with features that were previously found in expensive cars, like four doors, cargo space, GPS navigation, keyless entry, power locks and windows, and top-of- the-line sound systems.
+Technological advancements add appeal to any new car, including a compact car.

 The dangers of compact cars

-Even with the safety features that come standard with many compact vehicles and their satisfactory performance in safety tests, drivers and passengers of these vehicles face higher fatalities and more severe injuries in collisions with bigger cars.
+Even with the safety features that come standard with many compact cars and their satisfactory performance in safety tests, drivers and passengers of these cars face higher fatalities and more severe injuries in collisions with bigger cars.

-Are large cars (SUVs and Trucks) having an impact?
+Are large cars (SUVs and trucks) having an impact on compact cars?

-The prevalence of large vehicles on the road, whether they are SUVs, minivans, small pickups or large, heavy duty trucks, is a reality.
+The prevalence of large vehicles on the road, whether they are SUVs, minivans, small pickups or large, is a reality.
 For the occupants of a larger vehicle, statistics show they have the lowest death rates in a collision compared to occupants in smaller vehicles.

 However, IIHS has found that large vehicles like SUVs are more likely to kill pedestrians than smaller cars.
 Other research has stated larger, full-size trucks, because of their sheer size and frame, create blind spots that can hide pedestrians and smaller cars, increasing the risk of collision, severe injury, and death to those on and around the road with them.
 Researchers have stated bigger vehicles have a harder time avoiding crashes.
 But as new car sales have indicated, the market is there for bigger vehicles.

-While the safety and impact of large vehicles on the road is being studied and researched, especially in comparison to compact cars, driver behavior cannot be overlooked.
+While the safety and impact of large vehicles on the road is being studied and researched, especially in comparison to a compact car, driver behavior cannot be overlooked.
 Here are some of the leading reasons accidents occur:

 - Speeding, or driving faster than the legally posted limits